StephanKop/web-animatie/readme.md

 ### Understanding

 The logic of the artwork is mainly handled in js.
-Most of the work is done by toggling, adding and deleting classes from id's with different eventlisteners.
+Most of the work is done by toggling, adding and deleting classes from id's with different eventlisteners and the stars are rendered via a for loop.
 The most interesting thing i learned during this project is that classlist.toggle is useless when used in if statements that check scrolling postions.
 The classlist.toggle, toggles on every pixel that meets the if statement's requirement, so your animations get kinda "wonky".